scottishgovernment/resources.mygov.scot/_assessments/assessment-guide-to-writing-the-report.md

 Recommendations can be provided by the assessment panel for the points in the standard that have been met.
 The aim of recommendations is to give the service team points to consider during the next stage of development.

 Requirements should be provided by the assessment panel for the points that were not met.
-It will be mandatory for the Service Team to meet these requirements before they sit the reassessment.
+It will be mandatory for the service team to meet these requirements before they sit the re-assessment.
 The panel should set a fixed amount of time for when the requirement should be met.

 ### How to write recommendations and requirements